 Our leadership group

-Our leadership group is made up of our UK-based directors and our six regional representatives.
+Our leadership group is made up of our UK-based directors and our regional directors.

 Toby Porter, Chief Executive Officer